berghdavid/TSP/README.md

 # TSP
-Solution to solving the Travelling Salesman Problem using Haskell.
+Backtracking solution to solving the Travelling Salesman Problem using Haskell.
+Prints time taken for solving.